Google+

 The United States Department of Labor Office of Federal Contract Compliance Programs (OFCCP) website has some great information.
 There are a number of articles on going to an electronic format.
 If you live in Canada, don’t assume CRA’s rules will automatically be the same.
 Use the site more for general practices and then check with CRA policy.

-My biggest concern is computer security.
-I don’t have an IT department! and trusting financial information to sit on someone else’s servers means I have to trust the company hosting the server … like I said I’m not there yet but if I find a way to address the security issues, you can bet I’m there.
+My biggest concern was computer security.
+I don’t have an IT department! and trusting financial information to sit on someone else’s servers means I have to trust the company hosting the server.
+As cloud services improve, it is easier to find security solutions that can fit your needs and be reasonably secure.

 If I am doing data entry for an electronic document, I have a pdf reader that allows me to write notes on the document … so instead of stamping it, I type in that it has been posted or reconciled or whatever.
 Again I file it immediately to the appropriate electronic file.